Eldorado: The Road to Liquid Gold

 Either buy one and impress all your friends with your dirty greasy shins and aerodynamic clothing, or use Nextbike.
 Nextbike is a cycle rental service, and as a student of UofG you’re entitled to a free Premium subscription, which gives you a 30 minute ride for free.
 (If you can’t get anywhere you need to go within 30 minutes then it’s either too far away or you better hit the gym, son.)
 A key benefit is that it is available 24 hours a day, after clubs close, and long after buses and subway stop!
 Be warned, cycling while drunk is both illegal and extremely dangerous, so stay cautious.
 Stops are placed all over the city, and the bikes are well-maintained.

 People will tell you not to use private hire because… snobbery?
 Black Hackney cabs are great and feel very fancy, and you can hail an unoccupied one wherever (unlike private hire) but they can also be quite pricey, especially after midnight.
-Good private hire companies include; Hampden Cabs (best for Southside), Arrow Cars, West End Radio Cars, and Network (cheap, but unreliable).
+Good private hire companies include; Network (cheap, but unreliable) Hampden Cabs (best for Southside), Arrow Cars, West End Radio Cars.
+Uber is ok if you don’t give a shit about worker rights, and the maps and stuff are nice, but you’ll struggle to get one that’s not surged even at the best of times.
+Sometimes cheaper, sometimes not, it’s a real gamble.

 Getting to Central Station without going uphill